oracle-livelabs/goldengate/mysql-ggs/mysql/mysql.md

     <copy>TABLE SRC_OCIGGLL.*;</copy>
     ```

 6. Click **Create and Run**.
-You return to the Administration Service Overview page where you can observe the CDCEXT process starting.
+You return to the Administration Service Overview page where you can observe the ILEXT process starting.
 The ILEXT icon changes from a yellow question mark to a green checkmark if it starts successfully.

 ## Task 3: Create an OCI GoldenGate user for the Distribution Paths
 In this task, you create a user in the target deployment for the Distribution Paths to use to send data.